gianlacasella/DeepQLearning_BreakoutProblem/README.md

-# DeepQLearningBreakout
+# Deep Q Learning on Breakout

-## Using DeepQLearning on the OpenAI's BreakoutDeterministic-v4 environment
+## Using Deep Q Learning on the OpenAI's BreakoutDeterministic-v4 environment

-On this project, I trained an AI Agent with **DeepQLearning (Double Deep Q-Learning with Dueling Network Architecture)** on the OpenAI's [BreakoutDeterministic-v4](https://gym.openai.com/envs/Breakout-v0/) environment.
+On this project, I trained an AI Agent with **Deep Q Learning** on the OpenAI's [BreakoutDeterministic-v4](https://gym.openai.com/envs/Breakout-v0/) environment.
 <br><br>In Breakout, a layer of bricks lines the top third of the screen and the goal is **to destroy them all**.
 A ball moves straight around the screen, bouncing off the top and two sides of the screen.
 When a brick is hit, the ball bounces back and the brick is destroyed.
 The player loses a turn when the ball touches the bottom of the screen; to prevent this from happening, the player has a **horizontally movable paddle to bounce the ball upward, keeping it in play**.

 <p align="center">